-Need help with your chair caning project?
-Have questions about a chair seat weaving technique or pattern?
+Need help, have questions about a chair seat weaving technique or pattern?

 Then you’ve come to the right place for answers to just about all your chair seat weaving needs!

-Here on the Seatweaving FAQ page Cathryn’s gathered some of the most frequently asked questions about chair caning and other seatweaving techniques.
+Here on the Seatweaving FAQ page Cathryn’s gathered some of the most frequently asked questions from viewer’s emails, blog comments and classes about chair caning and other seatweaving techniques.

-You get the benefit of her help and advice accumulated through 35+ years experience in the chair caning/seat weaving repair business.
+You get the benefit of her help and advice accumulated through 40+ years experience in the chair caning and seat weaving repair business.
 Enjoy!

 Teaching yourself through examining old chairs and learning how-to cane chairs from books and articles is also a good way.